 Do I have to apply or is it automatic?

 In mid to late May, you will receive the “Special Cash Payments Application Form”from your local city office in the post.
 The application is two pages (one for you to fill in and one for attachments) and will be pre-printed with the name of the head of household, the household members under the head of household and the amount that you will be paid.
+Your local city office should have an example of how to fill out the form in English, here’s the PDF example on the Shibuya city office website.

 Alternatively, if you have a My Number card (the card with the photo, not the thin notification card you got in the mail), you will be able to apply using the “Mainapo-taru” (My Number Portal).
 Signing up for Mainapo-taru is a whole different kettle of fish though.
 You’ll need either a USB-connected IC Card Reader for your computer or a compatible mobile handset.
 There is an English language switch at the top of the page, but almost everything other than the homepage is only in Japanese.